Hofls/devops/containers/docker/build-multiple-images/readme.md

-### Why dont just use multi-stage build?
+### Why dont just use multi-stage to build bunch of services?
 * Something like this:
     * `docker build --target shop-service`
     * `docker build --target user-service`
     * `docker build --target storage-service`
 * Because to build target, you have to build all previous stages (insane amount of extra work)
 * Purpose of multi-stage is to build a single image, not a whole lot of them

 ### Easy example
 * Copy easy [folder](easy) on server (/opt/easy)